avallecam/covid_seroprev/README.md

 <!-- - 05 - script libre para la identificación de problemas a notificar y corregir -->

+## Workflow

+For a reproducible workflow of the analysis performed in this project go to the [serosurvey](https://avallecam.github.io/serosurvey/) R package website.

 <!-- ## to do list -->

 <!-- () _ _ -->